 THE LINE VALUE of a trigonometric function is a straight line whose length represents the value of the function.
-For as the central angle changes, the line value becomes a kind of "graph" of the function during that change.
-It is the best way for the student to visualize and remember each function's values, in particular those of the sine, cosine, and tangent.
+For as the central angle changes, the line value becomes a kind of "graph" of the function.
+It is an excellent way for the student to visualize and remember each function's values, in particular those of the sine, cosine, and tangent.

 The line values

-Let A be the center of a unit circle with radii AD, AB.
+Let A be the center of a unit circle with radii AB, AD.

 From B, drop a perpendicular BC onto AD.

 Draw radius AF perpendicular to DA; draw DE, FG tangent to the circle; that is, draw them at right angles to the radii; (Theorem 13)

 and extend AB to meet those tangents at E, G respectively.

 Then, since AG is a straight line that crosses the parallel straight lines FG, AD, the alternate angles FGA, GAD are equal.
 (Theorem 8)

 The right triangles ACB, ADE, GFA are therefore similar.